-See instructions for Oregon Form OR-18, Report of Tax Payments on Real Property Conveyances, 150-101-183, or OAR 150-314.258 for more information.
+See instructions for Oregon Form OR-18, Report of Tax Payments on Real Property Conveyances, 150-101-183, or ORS 314.258 and accompanying rules for more information.

 Pass-through entity withholding requirement.
-A pass-through entity (partnership, S corporation, LLP, LLC, or certain trusts) with distributive income from Oregon sources must withhold tax from its nonresident owners.
+A passthrough entity (partnership, S corporation, LLP, LLC, or certain trusts) with distributive income from Oregon sources must withhold tax from its nonresident owners.

-The requirement is waived if the nonresident owner makes an election to join in the filing of a composite return, sends us a signed Oregon Affidavit for a Nonresident Owner of a Pass-through Entity, or meets another exception listed in OAR 150-314.775.
+The requirement is waived if the nonresident owner makes an election to join in the filing of a composite return, sends us a signed Oregon Affidavit for a Nonresident Owner of a Pass-through Entity, or meets another exception listed in ORS 314.775 and accompanying rules.
 See instructions for Oregon Form OR-19, Annual Report of Nonresident Owner Tax Payments, 150-101-182, for more information.

-Line 36.
+Line 30.
 Penalty.
 To avoid penalty and interest, you must mail any tax payment owed by the original due date of the tax return.
 You must also mail your tax return by the original due date, or by the extended due date if you file with a valid extension included.